Brad Wanamaker: Darüşşafaka (2016–2017)

 On June 23, 2016, Wanamaker signed a two-year contract with Turkish club Darüşşafaka Doğuş.

 Fenerbahçe (2017–2018)

 On September 7, 2017, Wanamaker signed a one-year contract with the 2017 EuroLeague champions, Fenerbahçe Doğus.
 In the 2017–18 EuroLeague season, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost 85–80 to Real Madrid in the final game.
 In 36 EuroLeague games, he averaged 11.3 points, 2.7 rebounds and 3.8 assists per game, while shooting 41% on his field goal attempts.

 Boston Celtics (2018–2020)

 On July 2, 2018, Wanamaker signed a one-year contract with the Boston Celtics.
-Wanamaker made his NBA debut on October 16, recording 2 points and 1 rebound in a blowout 105–87 win over the Philadelphia 76ers.
+Wanamaker made his NBA debut on October 16, recording two points and one rebound in a blowout 105–87 win over the Philadelphia 76ers.

 On July 17, 2019, the Boston Celtics announced that they had re-signed Wanamaker.
-Over the course of two seasons with Boston, he played in 107 games, averaging 16 minutes, 5.9 points, 2.2 assists, and 1.7 rebounds per game.
+Wanamaker finished the 2019–20 season as the leader in free throw percentage.